 The Fair Work Commission (FWC) sets minimum wages in Australia through its Annual Wage Review each year.
 This year's decision — the 2026 Fair Work pay rise — was announced at 10am AEST on Tuesday 2 June 2026.
 Around one in five Australian employees are directly award-reliant, and they are heavily concentrated in the industries Fitz HR serves — accommodation and food services chief among them.
 If you run a pub, restaurant, cafe, bar, hotel or catering operation, this increase lands directly on your wage bill.

 The Commission set the increase at 4.75% rather than the 5%-plus that would have been needed to fully restore the real value of award wages since 2021, citing economic uncertainty.
-Practically, the headline number is settled — but the award-by-award dollar figures are published separately over the following weeks, and Fair Work's pay tools update closer to 1 July.
-The rates below are indicative estimates so you can plan now; confirm the final figures against the official determination before your first July pay run.
+The Fair Work Ombudsman published the updated per-award pay guides on 24 June 2026, so the award-by-award dollar figures are now confirmed.
+The rates below are the official MA000009 figures effective from the first full pay period on or after 1 July 2026 — use them for your first July pay run.

 What Is the New Minimum Wage in Australia in 2026?